antaresproject/docs/docs/services/auth_and_acl.md

 }
 ```

-In order to check whether a user is assigned to any of given roles:
+In order to check whether a user is ascribed to any of the given roles:

 ```php
 if (Auth::isAny(['admin', 'editor'])) {